Firewall

 Remove Unsafe Headers

-2. Switch on the Remove Unsafe Headers option.
+2. Switch on Remove Unsafe Headers.

 Block Theme Detectors